Melbourne Prize Trust

 BOARD

-Simon H Warrender – Executive Director, Secretary and Founder.
-Simon has as a Bachelor of Business and Grad.
-Dip. in Applied Science and is the founder and Executive Director of the annual Melbourne Prize, which is one of Australia’s most valuable arts awards.
-He has worked in the stockbroking sector as a research analyst, the international aviation industry and more recently on a range of community projects including the development, with fellow ski patrollers, of an on-snow ski patrol base station at Falls Creek Alpine Resort.
 He conceived the idea for a children’s garden precinct at the Royal Botanic Gardens Melbourne (RBG) and arranged the commissioning of The Magic Pudding sculpture as its centerpiece – the sale of miniatures of the RBG sculpture support the annual Melbourne Prize.
 He convened, in conjunction with the Falls Creek Resort Management Board, the commissioning of a piece of major public art at Falls Creek – Flower of the Alpine Sun by Gio Veronesi.
 Simon is a qualified landscape designer and his interests include skiing, yoga and physical fitness.

 Gerard Dalbosco.
 Gerard recently retired as a partner at EY, where he held a number of senior leadership roles.
 Gerard has considerable governance experience, including current roles at Medibank Private Ltd (Director and Chair of Audit Committee and member of Risk Management Committee), Melbourne Archdiocese Catholic Schools (Chair) and Gillespie Family Council and Gillespie Family Foundation (Chair).
 Previous governance roles have included Committee for Melbourne (Director, Deputy Chair and Chair of Finance, Audit and Risk), Mercy Health (Director and Chair of Finance and Audit Committee), Berry Street (Director and Member of Finance Committee), Loreto Mandeville Hall Toorak (Chair and Chair of Finance Committee), Newman College (Member of Finance Committee) and the NGV Business Council (Chair).

-Educated in Melbourne, Gerard has a Bachelor of Commerce and a Masters of Applied Finance from the University of Melbourne.
+Educated in Melbourne, Gerard has a Bachelor of Commerce and a Master of Applied Finance from the University of Melbourne.
 He is a Fellow of the Institute of Chartered Accountants in Australia and a Fellow of the Financial Services Institute of Australasia.

 Professor Andrea Hull AO.
 Andrea is Chair of the Melbourne Recital Center and has had a distinguished career in the arts, cultural policy, and arts education in Chief Executive and Board advisory roles in Federal and State Government, and in education.
 Andrea has served on a wide variety of Federal and State Boards covering cultural, health promotion, cultural and public diplomacy, urban renewal and design, tourism, and innovation agendas.
 Andrea received an AO for service to the arts, to arts education, and to policy development, particularly through improving community access and involvement in cultural pursuits.